oovm/wechat-sdk/README.md

 ## Developer Preview

 **Current band: `0.0.x` (Developer Preview).** APIs and architecture may change between tags.
-The next maturity gate is **`0.1.0`** (compatibility matrix, full browser acceptance, Vue-to-CE completion, Hexo default CE, bundle retirement).
-Do not describe `0.0.x` as production-ready or claim performance superiority over the official SDK without the benchmark evidence pack in design `03` ?.
+The next maturity gate is **`0.1.0`** (compatibility matrix, full browser matrix beyond CI Chromium, Blink/Breath/Lip Sync, Widget legacy retirement, benchmark evidence pack).
+Physics3 full simulation is deferred to **0.1.x**.
+Static-site Hexo/Hugo plugins are maintained in theme repos, not here.
+Do not describe `0.0.x` as production-ready or claim performance superiority over the official SDK without the benchmark evidence pack in design `03` §5.

 Cross-ecosystem integration should prefer **`@doki-land/live2d-element`** (`<live-2d>`) or the pure TS `createLive2d()` API.
 Game engines and schedulers that already own a canvas should use the TS facade directly.